-Table A-4 defines the attributes in the ${\tt Inst_lsm_global}$ item in the CDF.
-The Inst 1sm global item conveys the size of the Logical Storage Manager (LSM) private region to be created on all configured disks and defines an LSM host name.
-The Inst lsm global item is created only if you chose to install into LSM volumes.
+Table A-4 defines the attributes in the Inst lsm global item in the CDF.
+The Inst_lsm_global item conveys the size of the Logical Storage Manager (LSM) private region to be created on all configured disks and defines an LSM host name.
+The Inst_lsm_global item is created only if you chose to install into LSM volumes.